woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

    .. figure:: img/requestbuilder.png

       *WPS Request Builder in GeoServer*

-   .. todo:: This graphic should be changed to show the SplitPolygon process

 #.
 You can find the input identifiers manually by running a DescribeProcess request and noting the ``<ows:Identifier>`` for each ``<Input>``.
 For example::